zachary-hayward/DA-pupparazi/README.md

   ```

   When you've finished this, our route tests should pass.
 Load up the edit form: http://localhost:5173/1/edit and check that everything works as expected.

+Commit, push and you could now submit your branch for the CP07 Trello ticket :)
   </details>

 ## Stretch